 You will need the help of a professional designer.
 But before that, it’s a good idea to make a list of all the things you want in your kitchen the most.
 This will serve as a general baseline for the designer to work with.

 You might want to mention the size of the refrigerator you want to install.
-Or the scale of the parties you’d like to host, or the number of people you would like to be able to gather in there at any given time.
+Or the scale of the parties you’d like to host, or the number of people you would like to gather in there at any given time.
 Think of just about anything that comes to your mind.

 Put Your Moving Boxes to Good Use